wanjirumariru/Wanjiru-Mariru/README.md

 # Wanjiru-Mariru
-My personal Repository
-A mechanical Engineer passionate about technology machine learning that is.
+A mechanical Engineer passionate about technology machine learning that is.A Football fanatic,Self-driven, ambitious and determined individual.
-Football fanatic
-A Self-driven, ambitious and determined individual